DomainDrivenArchitecture/dda/architecture/K8s.md

 3. Create (Service)Account for each user that needs access and use its Bearer token for accessing the Dashboard
 4. ...

 Open Question: Is it even possible to make a Role that allows the Dashboard not to see any data but still run?
+Next step: Make empty Role and see if the Dashboard can be accessed at all

 Alternative Security Approach ([Source](https://blog.heptio.com/on-securing-the-kubernetes-dashboard-16b09b1b7aca)): Not expose the Dashboard to the public, because maybe its not possible to do it without exposing any data (see Open Question) and this will shield us from Dashboard/Config Bugs.
-In the article he does this with a kubectl proxy.
+In the article he does this with a kubectl proxy which requires local setup of kubectl and authorization .

 ### The default config for the microk8s is highly insecure and needs to be changed
 * Starting point is default args given to the system services: https://github.com/ubuntu/microk8s/tree/master/microk8s-resources/default-args